 Ticket to Ride, or as my nephew calls it the train game board game, is a classic in the board game scene.
 It is an easy-to-learn game, but still fun for the more experienced player.
 Over the years several expansions and versions have been released.
-In this article we ranked the best Ticket to Ride expansions and versions, to help you decide what is the best Ticket to Ride version for you.
+In this article we breakdown all the Ticket to Ride expansions and versions on the market today to help you decide which is the best Ticket to Ride version for you.

 Ticket to Ride: United Kingdom & Pennsylvania is the best Ticket to Ride expansion.
 Both the UK and PA legs of this expansion add a lot of new mechanics and strategy.

 The United Kingdom map is one of the more complex expansions.
 This variant is set in the 19th Century during the industrial revolution.
 During the game players can choose to upgrade their trains using technology cards.
-By upgrading trains, you can built on different routes.
+By upgrading trains, you can build on different routes.
 But don’t be too keen on technology; too much focus on upgrading to the highest technology makes you fall behind on your network.

 The Pennsylvania map adds shares to the game.
 When completing a route, a player can choose to invest in a company, that can be worth a lot at the end of the game.
 This variant adds a lot of strategy.